deiger/AirCon/README.md

    - `--mqtt_topic` - The MQTT root topic.
 Default is &quot;hisense_ac&quot;.
 The server will listen on topics &lt;{mqtt_topic}/{property_name}/command&gt; and publish to &lt;{mqtt_topic}/{property_name}/status&gt;.
    - `--log_level` - The minimal log level to send to syslog.
 Default is WARNING.
+   - `--local_ip` - The local IP address to report to the AC unit(s) as target server.
+Useful in case the server running this application has multiple IP addresses (e.g. in multiple VLANs), since some/most(?)
+AC units will refuse to report to an IP address outside of their subnet.
 1. Access e.g. using curl:
    ```bash
    curl -ik 'http://localhost:8888/hisense/status'